Hasselblad X1D vs Sony RX100 V

 Studio photographers will appreciate that the Hasselblad X1D (unlike the RX100 V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X1D and the RX100 V are recent models that are part of the current product line-up.
-The RX100 V replaced the earlier Sony RX100 IV, while the X1D does not have a direct predecessor.
+The RX100 V is a recent model that features in the current product line-up of Sony.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Sony websites.

 So how do things add up?
 Is the Hasselblad X1D better than the Sony RX100 V or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.